 - 2. Graphic Design entries must be mounted flat on art board (foam core or matte board).
-Entries must be mounted, no smaller than 8 by 10 inches and no larger than 18 by 24 inches.
+Entries must be mounted, no smaller than 4 by 6 inches and no larger than 18 by 24 inches.
 The piece must follow standard industry sizes. - 3.
 Entries in the Graphic Design category may take any of the following forms: finished piece, full-color drawing, or comprehensive full-color dummy or proof.
 Digital imagery and computer illustrations are appropriate for this category but must be high resolution (at least 300 dpi at 100 percent of output size).
 Students must submit the best representation of their design. - 4.
 Entries do not have to be overtly religious in subject or theme.

 Appropriate-appropriate for this festival in subject and taste; overtly religious subjects, symbols, or themes are not required; appropriate level of difficulty.
-See pages 13-14 for content requirements.
+See pages 15-16 for content requirements.

 Initial impression-immediate visual impact; meaning and message readily grasped.
 Originality-displays an individualistic style; avoids overused ideas or concepts.
+Range of appeal-relevant and appealing to multiple audiences.
 Visual impact-imagery that is visually compelling; forceful, subtle, or vivid.